-(1) As current non-green cleaning supplies are depleted, it is recommended that they are
+(1) As current non-green cleaning supplies are depleted, it is recommended that they are replaced with cleaning products that are "Green Products".

 - (m) All cleaning supplies need to have an EPA registration number, a "use by" reading letter, be stored with approved ventilation, and stored out of the reach of students. - (n) All vomit, blood, and fecal matter including diarrhea will be cleaned using appropriate personal protective equipment.
 Cleaning supplies and personal protective equipment used for vomit, blood, and fecal matter clean-up will be disposed in accordance with disposal of medical equipment in Policy 3416, if applicable.
 All affected areas will be disinfected in accordance with this Policy. - (o) All therapeutic whirlpools will be constructed and maintained for easy cleaning.